 Other recent roles Lewis held at the College included serving two terms as a member of the Board of Trustees and as the Board’s vice-chair in 2016 and 2017.

 “Mindy had a remarkable ease about her,” said Board chair Barbara M. Baumann ’77, who worked closely with Lewis for many years.
 “She was self-confident without a trace of arrogance, imminently approachable and quick to laugh.
 ‘I have no hobbies,’ she told me once.
 ‘Mount Holyoke is my hobby.’
 Her loyalty to the College knew no bounds.
 We are all devastated.”

 Lewis, who was a member of the Indianapolis chapter of the Alumnae Association, served on numerous committees after graduating from Mount Holyoke.
 On the $300 million campaign that ended in 2013, she co-chaired the Legacy of Diversity Committee with Chau Ly ’97.
 She was also deeply involved with the Black Alumnae and the Alumnae/Students of Color conferences.

-For her contributions, she received the College’s highest honor, the Mary Lyon Award, and the Medal of Honor, the Alumnae Assocation's highest honor.
+For her contributions, she received the Alumnae Association's highest honors, the Mary Lyon Award and the Medal of Honor.
 The citation for her 1989 Mary Lyon Award noted her “particular brilliance [in] identifying groups that can and should be brought together and motivating and facilitating their interaction.”